 Even if you leave your job, you can still take steps to get the money your employer owes you.

-If you need more help at any stage, you can get advice from your local Citizens Advice.
+If you need more help at any stage, you can talk to an adviser.

 Step 1: speak to a trade union

 If you’re in a trade union, they might be able to negotiate with your employer for you.
 If you’re not in a union, find out if there’s one at your workplace that you can join.
 You might find details in your staff handbook, intranet or on notice boards at work.